K4TEL/atrium-ufal/CLIP/README.md

 > for a maximum number of samples per category 🪧, in case you have **over-represented labels** significantly dominating in size.
 > Set `max_categ` higher than the number of samples in the largest category 🪧 to use **all** data samples.
 Similarly,
 > `max_categ_e` parameter sets the maximum number of samples per category 🪧 for the evaluation dataset, and should be
-> increased to very large numbers if you want to cover all samples from al categories 🪧.
+> increased to very large numbers if you want to cover all samples from all categories 🪧.

 From this point, you can start model training or evaluation process.